IronCore864/vs2kubes/README.md

 At the moment, k8s client version is 1.15.11.

+Only KV v2 engine is supported due to V1/V2 API differences.

 Vault API uses AppRole auth.
 For configure, see: https://ironcore864.gitlab.io/#AppRole-Auth

 Note that you must grant enough `token_num_uses` and `secret_id_num_uses`.